olaracode/react-arrays/README.md

   </a>
 </p>

-This template its similar to create-react-app but is meant for 4Geeks Academy students.
+This template is similar to create-react-app but it's meant for 4Geeks Academy students.

 ##### Download the boilerplate using the BreatheCode CLI
 ```